beaupranisaa/HeyAC/README.md

 # Hey AC, it's hot in here!

-Classifying AC commands with syntactic parsing and a custom grammar.
+Classifying AC commands with syntactic parsing on a custom grammar.

 ## Getting Started: